-"Julia Neville, Jason's mother, you'll be living with her until Jason get's back from Chicago."
+"Julia Neville, Jason's mother.
+You'll be living with her until Jason get's back from Chicago."
 Monroe was looking at me with something I couldn't quite read.
-Was that pity?

 "Please, call me Bass."

 I walked out of the room and downstairs.
-Things made so much more sense.
-My father had always told me the reason we were going to war with the Republic was because they stole from our border towns and treated their citizens like animals.
-But I realized now that that wasn't the real reason.
-We could defend our borders better without too much difficulty, and the way Republic citizens were treated was not really any of our business.
-My father wanted revenge on the people who killed his wife.
+One conversation had already shaken my entire world.
+I had never really understood my father's reason for going to war with the Republic.
+He'd said it was because they stole from our border towns, and treated their citizens like animals.
+But now I realized that wasn't it.
+We could defend our borders better, Richmond was a perfect example.
+And, while vile, the way the Republic citizens were treated, wasn't our business.
+For my dad, this was personal.
+He wanted revenge on them for killing his wife.

-I took my time leaving the building, pausing on the stairs to collect my thoughts.
-I wasn't sure what to do with this new information; I couldn't exactly confront my dad and I didn't know if it really made any difference anyways.
-When I finally came to the bottom of the stairs there was a woman wearing a nice dress and heels, any normal day I would've called her shoes impractical but they reminded me of attending political dinners and meetings with representatives back in Georgia.
+I took my time walking down down the stairs.
+I wasn't sure what to do with this new information.
+I couldn't exactly confront my dad, and I wasn't sure it made any difference anyway.
+Finally, I made it to the first floor.
+A woman stood looking out the window, she was wearing a nice dress and heels.
+Her outfit reminded me of attending countless political dinners and meetings with representatives.
 "Julia?"
 I asked hesitantly.

 She turned around with a smile.
 She looked at me for a moment.
 "You're gorgeous," she sounded relieved.